bhnirush11/KDD-Group-Project-/README.md

 - Accuracy obtained : 0.8195

 ## Evaluation

-The evaluation metrics used are Accuracy, Precision, and Recall, F1 Score, AUC-ROC Curve and Kappa metric.
+The evaluation metrics used are :
+- Accuracy : Accuracy is the number of correctly predicted data points out of all the data points.

+- Precision: Precision measures how many observations, both positive and negative, were correctly classified.

+- Recall : The recall is the measure of our model correctly identifying True Positives.

+- F1 Score : The F1 score is defined as the harmonic mean of precision and recall.

+- AUC curve : AUC score measures the total area underneath the ROC curve.

+- Kappa metric : Kappa metric expresses the level of agreement between two annotators on a classification problem.

 Flight Delays data set is analyzed in this project.

 ## Conclusion